Let It Die (Ellie Goulding song)

 "Let It Die" is a song by English singer-songwriter Ellie Goulding, released on 19 October 2022 through Polydor Records, as the second single from her fifth studio album, Higher Than Heaven (2023).
 It was written by Goulding, Tom Mann, Andrea Rocha, and Lostboy, and produced by the latter.
-This is the second song by Ellie Goulding with the same title; the first "Let It Die" is a bonus track from Goulding's third studio album Delirium (2015).
+This is the second song by Ellie Goulding with the title; the first is a Target bonus track from Goulding's third studio album Delirium (2015).